shekaroppo/shekar.github.io/_drafts/2015-09-22-dagger2-tutorial.md

 published: false
 ---

-1. What is dependency injection?
+1. **What is dependency injection?**

    The general concept behind dependency injection is called Inversion of Control.
 According to this concept a class should not configure its dependencies statically but should be configured from the outside.
    If the Java class creates an instance of another class via the new operator, it cannot be used (and tested) independently from this class and this is called a hard dependency.
-2. Using annotations to describe class dependencies

-The standard Java annotations for describing the dependencies of a class are defined in the Java Specification Request 330
-3. Where can objects be injected into a class?

-      This is the order in which dependency injection is performed on a class Constructor injection
-Field injection
-Method injection

-Dagger 1
-Developed by developers at Square
-The way Dagger works
-Defining modules that contain provider methods for all the dependencies that you might want to inject Loading these modules into an object graph
-Finally injecting its contents into targets as needed.
-Issues
-Graph composition at runtime - hurts performance, especially in a per-request use case Reflection (i.e. Class.forName() on generated types) - makes generated code hard to follow and ProGuard a nightmare to configure
-Ugly generated code - especially, in comparison to similarly written manual instantiation from factories

-Dagger 2
-Developed by core libraries team at Google (creators or Guava) Dagger 2 is less dynamic than the others (no reflection usage at all).
-Fully traceable source code which mimics the code that user may write by hand.
-Advantage
-No more reflection - everything is done as concrete calls (ProGuard works with no configuration at all) No more runtime graph composition - improves performance, including the per-request cases (around 13% faster in Google's search products, according to Gregory Kick)
-Traceable - better generated code and no reflection help make the code readable and easy to follow API of Dagger 2
+2. **Using annotations to describe class dependencies**

+   The standard Java annotations for describing the dependencies of a class are defined in the Java Specification Request 330.

+3. **Where can objects be injected into a class?**

+   This is the order in which dependency injection is performed on a class
+     1. Constructor injection
+     2. Field injection
+     3. Method injection

+#### Dagger 1
+   * Developed by developers at Square.
+   * The way Dagger works
+       * Defining modules that contain provider methods for all the dependencies that you might want to inject.
+       * Loading these modules into an object graph.
+       * Finally injecting its contents into targets as needed.
+   * Issues
+       * Graph composition at runtime - hurts performance, especially in a per-request use case.
+       * Reflection (i.e. Class.forName() on generated types) - makes generated code hard to follow and ProGuard a nightmare to configure.
+       * Ugly generated code - especially, in comparison to similarly written manual instantiation from factories.

+#### Dagger 2
+  * Developed by core libraries team at Google (creators or Guava).
+  * Dagger 2 is less dynamic than the others (no reflection usage at all).
+  * Fully traceable source code which mimics the code that user may write by hand.
+  * Advantage
+     * No more reflection - everything is done as concrete calls (ProGuard works with no configuration at all).
+     * No more runtime graph composition - improves performance, including the per-request cases (around 13% faster in Google's search products, according to Gregory Kick).
+     * Traceable - better generated code and no reflection help make the code readable and easy to follow.
+  * API of Dagger 2
+  {% highlight java linenos %}
+  public @interface Component {
+    Class<?>[] modules() default {};
+    Class<?>[] dependencies() default {};
+  }
+  public @interface Subcomponent {
+    Class<?>[] modules() default {};
+  }
+  public @interface Module {
+    Class<?>[] includes() default {};
+  }
+  public @interface Provides {
+  }
+  public @interface MapKey {
+    boolean unwrapValue() default true;
+  }
+  public interface Lazy<T> {
+    T get();
+  }
+{% endhighlight %}

 Other elements defined by JSR-330

+{% highlight java linenos %}
+public @interface Inject { }
+public @interface Scope { }
+public @interface Qualifier { }
+{% endhighlight %}

-@Inject annotation
+#### @Inject annotation
-Constructor injection
+  * **Constructor injection**
-@Inject annotation used in costructor also makes this class a part of dependencies graph
+    * @Inject annotation used in costructor also makes this class a part of dependencies graph

+     {% highlight java linenos %}
+     public class LoginActivityPresenter {
+	   private LoginActivity loginActivity;
+	   private UserDataStore userDataStore;
+	   private UserManager userManager;@Inject public LoginActivityPresenter(LoginActivity loginActivity, UserDataStore userDataStore, UserManager userManager) {
+		this.loginActivity = loginActivity;
+		this.userDataStore = userDataStore;
+		this.userManager = userManager;
+  	}
+  }
+{% endhighlight %}

- It means that it can also be injected when it’s needed i.e.
+   * It means that it can also be injected when it’s needed i.e.
+     {% highlight java linenos %}
+     public class LoginActivity extends BaseActivity {
+       @Inject LoginActivityPresenter presenter;
+     }
+    {% endhighlight %}

-Limitation in this case is that we cannot annotate more than one constructor in class with @Inject Fields injection
+   * Limitation in this case is that we cannot annotate more than one constructor in class with @Inject
+ * Fields injection
-Annotate specific fields with @Inject
+   * Annotate specific fields with @Inject

- Injection process has to be called “by hand”, before this call our  dependencies are null values.
+   * Injection process has to be called “by hand”, before this call our  dependencies are null values.

-Limitation in fields injection is that they cannot be private.
+   * Limitation in fields injection is that they cannot be private.

-Methods injection
+ * Methods injection
-Annotate specific method with @Inject
+   * Annotate specific method with @Inject

-All method parameters are provided from dependencies graph It will work in situations when we want to pass class instance itself (this reference) to injected dependencies Method injection is called immediately after constructor call, so it means that we are passing fully constructed this.
+   * All method parameters are provided from dependencies graph
+   * It will work in situations when we want to pass class instance itself (this reference) to injected dependencies
+   * Method injection is called immediately after constructor call, so it means that we are passing fully constructed this.

-Lazy injections
+ * Lazy injections
-If there are many different injections in one target and some of them will only be used if some event occurs that doesn't always occur we can do a lazy injection.
+   * If there are many different injections in one target and some of them will only be used if some event occurs that doesn't always occur we can do a lazy injection.

-Provider injections
+ * Provider injections
-Create multiple instances of an object, instead of just injecting one.
+  * Create multiple instances of an object, instead of just injecting one.
 For that situation you can inject a Provider<T>

-@Module annotation : With Module Dagger will know in which place required objects are constructed.
+#### @Module annotation : With Module Dagger will know in which place required objects are constructed.

 Example
 Context